Macro-haplogroup L: The Americas

-Maternal Haplogroup L lineages are found in the Afro diaspora of the Americas as well as indigenous Americans who are Afro.
-Maternal Haplogroup L lineages are predominant among Afro-Americans, Afro-Caribbeans and Afro-Latin-Americans.
+Haplogroup L lineages are found in the African diaspora of the Americas as well as indigenous Americans.
+Haplogroup L lineages are predominant among African Americans, Afro-Caribbeans and Afro-Latin-Americans.
 In Brazil, Pena et al. report that 85% of self-identified Afro-Brazilians have Haplogroup L mtDNA sequences.
-Maternal Haplogroup L lineages are also found at moderate frequencies in self-identified White Brazilians.
-Alves Silva reports that 28% of a sample of White Brazilians belong to haplogroup L. In Argentina, a minor contribution of Afro lineages was observed throughout the country.
-Maternal Haplogroup L lineages were also reported at 8% in Colombia, and at 4.50% in North-Central Mexico.
-In North America, maternal haplogroup L lineages were reported at a frequency of 0.90% in White Americans of paternal European ancestry such as those from the lineage of creole people.
+Haplogroup L lineages are also found at moderate frequencies in self-identified White Brazilians.
+Alves Silva reports that 28% of a sample of White Brazilians belong to haplogroup L. In Argentina, a minor contribution of African lineages was observed throughout the country.
+Haplogroup L lineages were also reported at 8% in Colombia, and at 4.50% in North-Central Mexico.
+In North America, haplogroup L lineages were reported at a frequency of 0.90% in White Americans of European ancestry.

-Maternal Haplogroup L are detected in various Amerindian groups in ranging frequencies.
+Haplogroup L are detected in various Amerindian groups in ranging frequencies.
 It was found in 8% in the Nahua-Coyolillo and 7.1% in Chibcha speaking group Nasa ethnic group.